opensport/formula1.db/README.md

 # Welcome to `formula1.db`

-A free open public domain Formula 1/Formula One database & schema for use in any (programming) language
+A free open public domain Formula 1/Formula One database 'n' schema for use in any (programming) language
 (e.g. uses plain text fixtures/data sets).
 Example: